Collecting guide: Jadeite jewellery

 How are jewellers able to create such intricate designs with jadeite?

-When it comes to precious stones, it’s important to distinguish between toughness and hardness, says Chiang.
-‘Diamond is the hardest material in the world, but it is brittle.
-Jadeite is much tougher.
-When you apply force on a ruby, a diamond or a sapphire, it will break into two pieces easily, but you can carve into jadeite or pierce it without breaking it into several pieces.’
+When it comes to precious stones, it’s important to distinguish between toughness and hardness: diamond is the hardest material in the world, but brittle; jadeite is much tougher.
+When you apply force to a ruby, a diamond or a sapphire, it can easily break, but you can carve and pierce jadeite without damaging it.

-Jewellers are therefore able to apply intricate designs onto jade, such as spiderweb or honeycomb motifs that would be impossible on other gemstones.
+Jewellers are therefore able to apply intricate designs onto jade, such as a spiderweb or honeycomb motif, which would be impossible on other gemstones.

 Does size matter?

-There are only two sizes that matter in the jadeite market, says Chiang: ‘Simply put, these are small and large.’
+There are only two sizes that matter in the jadeite market — simply put, these are small and large.
 Small generally indicates beads with a diameter between 8 and 11 mm, while large beads would range from 12 to 17 mm in diameter, or even more.

 How important is colour?

-Unlike diamonds or other prized gemstones, the entry point to jadeite can start from as little as HK$ 1,000 (around US$ 128) but this won’t bring you the best quality, says Chiang.
+Unlike diamonds or other prized gemstones, jadeite can be bought for as little as HK$1,000 — but this won’t bring you the best quality.